Metro Theatre (Vancouver): History

 Housed in the historic Marpole Movie Theatre, the Metro Theatre began as an idea for a new home for local theatre in Vancouver.
 The Metropolitan Theatre Society was created in 1962 with founding members including Don Poole, Ruth Cunnigham, Lawrence Drummond, Eve Mutter, Eleanor Heath, Jack Richards.

 The society moved forward raising funds, and in 1962 purchased the Marpole Theatre which was built in 1932 and operated until 1955.
-It's inaugural season was a collaboration between 11 of Vancouver's local theatre companies and launched in 1964.
+Its inaugural season was a collaboration between eleven of Vancouver's local theatre companies and launched in 1964.

-In 1977, provinical funding changes redirected cultural funding to "professional theatre" companies putting the company's future in question, but ultimately was save by community efforts and private donations.
+In 1977, provincial funding changes redirected cultural funding to "professional theatre" companies putting the company's future in question, but ultimately was save by community efforts and private donations.

-Present Day
+Present day

 The Metro Theatre regularly produces up to eight shows a year including a traditional British Pantomime each holiday season.

 Over its 62 years, the company has produced more 500 plays with over 1 million hours of volunteer contributions.